Microservices, Containers and Kubernetes in 10 minutes

-What is the difference between microservices and containers?
+What is the difference between Microservices and Containers?

-A container is just a method of packaging, deploying and running a Linux program/process.
+We just learned that a container is just a method of packaging, deploying and running a Linux program/process.
 You could have one giant monolithic application as a container and you could have a swarm of microservices that do not user containers, at all.

 A container is a useful resource allocation and sharing technology.
 It’s something devops people get excited about.
 A microservice is a software design pattern.
 It’s something developers get excited about.

 They are related, but do not require each other.
 You can have a monolith deployed as a container, or you can have an unrestricted, non-containerized microservice.

 The idea behind microservices is not new.
 For decades, software architects have been at work trying to decouple monolithic applications into reusable components.

 The benefits of microservices are numerous and include:

 - easier automated testing;